 If you are a singer you probably had your voice crack up a couple of times already.
 This is fairly common especially among beginner singers, although it is not only limited to them.
-The problem is that the voice tends to crack up at the worst times, like when singing high notes when even the shortest untimed pauses can be fairly noticeable.
+The problem is that the voice tends to crack up at the worst times, like when singing high notes and even the shortest untimed pauses can be fairly noticeable.
 If your voice tends to crack up fairly often then just keep on reading as I will give you both the reasons and the solutions of your cracked voice.

 A lot of singers are extremely terrified of cracking up while they are singing, if you are one of them then my recommendation is to not worry so much.
-Consider your voice cracks as part of your evolution as a singer, with a proper breathing and singing technique the voice crack will eventually go away.
-Although in some cases there could be an underlying health issue which makes your voice crack up, if you do know that you have such a health issue then it is time to talk with your doctor.
+Consider your voice cracks as part of your evolution as a singer, with proper breathing and singing technique the voice crack will eventually go away.
+Although in some cases there could be an underlying health issue that makes your voice crack up, if you do know that you have such a health issue then it is time to talk with your doctor.

-Believe it or not but it is not the end of the world if your voice cracks once in a while as you are singing, there are even people that do intentional voice crack.
-In some cases, your voice might crack up not due to an improper breathing or singing technique but while you are singing certain notes, generally speaking, this tends to happen while you sing high notes but it can definitely happen also while you are singing lower notes.
+Believe it or not but it is not the end of the world if your voice cracks once in a while as you are singing, there are even people that do intentionally voice crack.
+In some cases, your voice might crack up not due to improper breathing or singing technique but while you are singing certain notes, generally speaking, this tends to happen while you sing high notes but it can definitely happen also while you are singing lower notes.

 In some cases where the singer wants to have a permanent higher voice, then cracking up is fairly normal for the first couple of weeks.
 If you want more information about how to get a permanent high voice then check out my recent article How to make your voice higher permanently ( Fast & Easy ).

-A lot of people blame one or two issues which might make your voice crack up, the truth is that there is a number of reasons why this can happen, anything from anatomical problems to even technical problems, generally speaking, it is usually a combination between several factors.
+A lot of people blame one or two issues that might make their voice crack up, the truth is that there is a number of reasons why this can happen, anything from anatomical problems to even technical problems, generally speaking, it is usually a combination between several factors.
 While there are plenty of medical studies on why someone’s voice cracks up, the problem is that it seems to be an individual issue, while some things might be causing one person’s voice to crack up, the same issues will not affect another person.

 If you want to know how to stop voice cracks when singing then by far the easiest way to do it is to warm up.
 I know that a lot of singers do not warm up properly before singing, doing lip rolls for 30 seconds isn’t a sufficient warm-up, you should do several warm-up exercises for around 10-15 minutes.
-The warm-ups should also be related to the song you are singing, as different warmups are better for different kinds of music.
+The warm-ups should also be related to the song you are singing, as different warm-ups are better for different kinds of singing.

 Warming up is especially important if you are planning to sing during the morning hours, as during the night the extra mucus formed on your vocal cords and throat will make it difficult to sing.
-There are some singers that do not consider warmup to be important if they sing during the evening hours as their vocal cords are already warmed up form all the talking that they have done that day, the truth is that your voice is warmed up for speaking and not for singing.
+There are some singers that do not consider warming up to be important if they sing during the evening hours as their vocal cords are already warmed up from all the talking that they have done that day, the truth is that your voice is warmed up for speaking and not for singing.

-A lot of falsetto singers have a difficult time to sing without cracking up once in a while.
+A lot of falsetto singers have a difficult time singing without cracking up once in a while.
 If you are a female falsetto singer then my recommendation is to check out my article before continuing How to sing falsetto female? ( In 8 Easy Steps ), just to make sure you are doing it correctly.
 Singers who can not properly sing high notes with their head voice, often rely on their falsetto voice, the problem is that most of them do not actually develop their falsetto voice and this is why their falsetto voice keeps cracking.